-On May 24, 2021, we entered into a credit agreement providing for a \$650,000 revolving line of credit and unsecured term loan (collectively, the "Credit Facility") with a syndicate of eight lenders led by JPMorgan Chase Bank, N.A., Bank of America, N.A., PNC Bank, National Association, and Wells Fargo Bank, N.A..
-The Credit Facility provides us with the ability, from time to time, to increase the size of the Credit Facility up to a total of \$800,000, subject to receipt of lender commitments and other conditions.
-The \$650,000 Credit Facility consists of a \$415,000 revolving line of credit (the "Revolving Credit Facility") and a \$235,000 term loan (the "Term Loan").
+On April 28, 2022, we entered into a credit agreement providing for a \$1,000,000 revolving line of credit and unsecured term loan (collectively, the "Credit Facility") with a syndicate of eight lenders led by JPMorgan Chase Bank, N.A., Bank of America, N.A., PNC Capital Markets LLC, Wells Fargo Securities, LLC and Capital One, National Association.
+The Credit Facility provides us with the ability, from time to time, to increase the size of the Credit Facility up to a total of \$1,300,000, subject to receipt of lender commitments and other conditions.
+The \$1,000,000 Credit Facility consists of a \$600,000 revolving line of credit (the "Revolving Credit Facility") and a \$400,000 term loan (the "Term Loan").
 The Revolving Credit Facility contains a sublimit of \$25,000 for letters of credit.
-The primary interest rate for the Revolving Credit Facility is based on LIBOR, plus a margin ranging from 1.4% to 2.10%, depending on our total leverage ratio.
-The primary interest rate for the Term Loan is based on LIBOR, plus a margin ranging from 1.35% to 2.05%, depending on our total leverage ratio.
-The maturity date of the Revolving Credit Facility and the Term Loan is May 24, 2025.
-Based on our current total leverage ratio, we can elect to borrow at LIBOR plus 1.45% and LIBOR plus 1.40% for the Revolving Credit Facility and Term Loan, respectively, or alternatively, we can choose to borrow at a "base rate" equal to (i) the highest of (a) the Federal Funds Rate plus 0.5%, (b) the prime rate announced by JPMorgan Chase Bank, N.A., and (c) LIBOR plus 1.0%, plus (ii) a margin ranging from 0.40% to 1.10% for base rate loans under the Revolving Credit Facility or a margin ranging from 0.35% to 1.05% for base rate loans under the Term Loan.
+The primary interest rate for the Revolving Credit Facility is based on onemonth term secured overnight financing rate ("SOFR") plus 0.10% ("Adjusted Term SOFR"), plus a margin ranging from 1.3% to 2.00%, depending on our total leverage ratio.
+The primary interest rate for the Term Loan is based on Adjusted Term SOFR, plus a margin ranging from 1.25% to 1.95%, depending on our total leverage ratio.
+The maturity date of the Revolving Credit Facility is April 28, 2025 and the Term Loan is April 28, 2027.
+The Credit Facility contains two, twelve-month extension options at our election.
+Based on our current total leverage ratio, we can elect to borrow at Adjusted Term SOFR plus 1.35% and Adjusted Term SOFR plus 1.30% for the Revolving Credit Facility and Term Loan, respectively, or alternatively, we can choose to borrow at a "base rate" equal to (i) the highest of (a) the Federal Funds Rate plus 0.5%, (b) the prime rate announced by JPMorgan Chase Bank, N.A., and (c) Adjusted Term SOFR plus 1.0%, plus (ii) a margin ranging from 0.30% to 1.00% for base rate loans under the Revolving Credit Facility or a margin ranging from 0.25% to 0.95% for base rate loans under the Term Loan.
 If the "base rate" is less than 1.0%, it will be deemed to be 1.0% for purposes of the Credit Facility.
 We intend to use the Revolving Credit Facility to cover short-term capital needs, for new property acquisitions and working capital.
 We may not draw funds on our Credit Facility if we (i) experience a material adverse effect, which is defined to include, among other things, (a) a material adverse effect on the business, assets, operations or financial condition of the Company taken as a whole; (b) the inability of any loan party to perform any of its obligations under any loan document; or (c) a material adverse effect upon the validity or enforceability of any loan document or (ii) are in default, as that term is defined in the agreement, including a default under certain other loan agreements and/or guarantees entered into by us or our subsidiaries.
-As of December 31, 2021, we believe no material adverse effects had occurred.
+As of December 31, 2022, we believe no material adverse effects had occurred.